velodrome-finance/contracts/README.md

 ## Deployment

 This is for the deployment on Optimism.
-For other changes to the Optimism deployment, see the README in `contracts/v2/README.md`.
+For more information about the `Splitter` and `RestrictedTeam` contracts, see the README in `contracts/v2/README.md`.

 | Name               | Address                                                                                                                               |
 | :----------------- | :------------------------------------------------------------------------------------------------------------------------------------ |